 Special case 3: Exclusion from depreciation or amortization

-Goodwill and real property are two major asset categories for which there may typically be no depreciation or amortization.
+Goodwill and real property are 2 major asset categories for which there may typically be no depreciation or amortization.